dtlafever/Kademlia/README.txt

 ===========

-FIND (with the UI connected to Node A - assuming we have stored a key first)
+FIND (with the UI connected to Node A - assuming we have stored a key first) - TESTED SUCCESSFULLY

 From the UI we say:
 >find 5